 Ultrasound can be aimed, focused and reflected almost like a light beam, and specific frequencies can be focused to cause certain kinds of molecules to vibrate while others nearby are left unmoved.
 The higher the frequency of ultrasound, the greater its ability to be directed.
 Close to the centre, crop circle readings are in the high MHz range of 260 – 320 MHz.
 Just as crop circles have made a quantum leap in mathematical complexity over the past two years, so too have readings jumped to 540 MHz.
 Incredibly, this coincides with Jenny’s experiments which show that a relationship exists between the rising complexity of cymatic geometries in proportion to the rise of frequency.
 In other words, the level of frequency, whether in a laboratory or a field, correlates with the increase in design intricacy.
 Such extremely high frequencies affect awareness and consciousness.
 The MHz range ultrasound prevents damage to sensitive tissues and there are many cases of spontaneous healings inside crop circles.

-Prior to crop circles forming, reports describe a sudden stillness that is superseded by
+Prior to crop circles forming, reports describe a sudden stillness that is

 a trilling sound and wheat heads bang together despite an absence of wind.
 A whole section of crop then lays down in spiral fashion, the whole episode lasting less than fifteen seconds.
 Circles researcher, Colin Andrews came across the trilling noise and captured on magnetic tape a noise that was mechanical in nature beating at a frequency of 5.0 – 5.2 kHz (analyzed at Sussex University and NASA’s Jet Propulsion Lab).